findy-network/findy-network.github.io/content/en/blog/identity-hack-panel-discussion/index.md

 When asked about their one wish for blockchain, panelists expressed a desire for **more streamlined regulations, increased adoption, and a broader talent pool**.
-They hope that these changes will lead to a more decentralized, fair, and trusted way for people to exchange value and information.
+They hope these changes will lead to a more decentralized, fair, and trusted way for people to exchange value and information.

 In conclusion, the panelists emphasized that despite its challenges,